robintrayler/mckittrick_FTIR/manuscript.md

 The McKittrick tar seeps are located along the eastern edge of the Temblor Range in the Southern San Joaquin Valley of California, just outside the town of McKittrick.
 Here, faulting allows oil to migrate from the underlying shale through porous sandstones of the Etchegoin and Tulare formations to form layers of asphaltum in a NW-SE trending brea belt.
 The faunas appear to span from the late Pleistocene into the Holocene and the small number of radiocarbon dates for the locality support a late Pleistocene age for the majority of the fossils [@france2008; @fox-dobbs2014].

-Specimens used in the current study are from collections made by University of California personnel and by Charles Sternberg for both the University of California and California Institute of Technology which primarily took place from 1921-1927 in several different pits.[@merriam1921; @stock1928; @schultz1938; @sternberg1932] As reported by @sternberg1932, fossils from McKittrick were cleaned using kerosene on site, which removed most surface tar.
+Specimens used in the current study are from collections made by University of California personnel and by Charles Sternberg for both the University of California and California Institute of Technology which primarily took place from 1921-1927 in several different pits [@merriam1921; @stock1928; @schultz1938; @sternberg1932].
+As reported by @sternberg1932, fossils from McKittrick were cleaned using kerosene on site, which removed most surface tar.
 Based on direct examination of the collections, plaster was also used in joining broken bones, and there is no indication that animal hide glues were used in preparation.

 ### Rancho La Brea

-The Rancho La Brea tar seeps occur in the northern part of the Los Angeles Basin, south of the Santa Monica Mountains, in urban Los Angeles that has produced a diverse fauna spanning the late Pleistocene to Holocene (see e.g., @stock1992).
-The tar seeps here are known to form pools of liquid asphaltum, that act as natural traps.
+The Rancho La Brea tar seeps occur in the northern part of the Los Angeles Basin, south of the Santa Monica Mountains, in urban Los Angeles that has produced a diverse fauna spanning the late Pleistocene to Holocene (see @stock1992).
+The tar seeps form pools of liquid asphaltum, that act as natural traps.
 The fossils included in this study are from University of California excavations conducted from 1908-1912 [@merriam1911; @stoner1913] and include those with radiocarbon dates reported in @okeefe2009 and stable isotope analysis from @fox-dobbs2006.

+==P. Holroyd will expand this==

 ## Bone Collagen Preservation and Isolation {#sec:background_collagen}